 However, these companies have a better chance of bouncing back when the market recovers, which will keep your money safer.
 He has saved some money to be ready for a flash sale when disaster strikes, and he keeps an updated wish list with the individual steps he would like to take.
 While a correction occurs over an extended period, a stock market crash occurs when there is a 10% drop in one day.
 Ideally, before investing in stocks, you should assess your risk tolerance or how much volatility you are willing to accept in exchange for a higher potential return.

-Investing in the stock market is inherently risky, but what contributes to long-term returns is the ability to overcome the unpleasant and continue investing for the final recovery, which, historically speaking, is always on the horizon.
+Investing in the stock market is inherently risky, but what contributes to long-term returns is the ability to overcome adversity and continue investing for the eventual recovery, which, historically speaking, is always on the horizon.
 And buying low means that when the stock market finally recovers (as it has always done in the past), the value of my portfolio should skyrocket.
 Any activity outside these parameters could be considered an active day in the stock market, for better or worse.
 During a market recession, this document can prevent you from discarding a perfectly good long-term investment from your portfolio just because you had a bad day.
-One problem with this approach is that it can leave us uneasy, especially if there is a stock market crash and the cause seems like something new and unprecedented.
+One issue with this approach is that it can leave us feeling uneasy, especially if there is a stock market crash and the cause seems like something new and unprecedented.

-The frantic negotiation during the market turmoil caused by the disastrous mini-budget has boosted the London Stock Exchange Group.
+The frantic trading during the market turmoil caused by the disastrous mini-budget has boosted the London Stock Exchange Group.